Rotary World War 1 Commemorative Grove

 The project has been led by a number of Rotarians over the period since inception of the idea, but over recent months a small project team led by Michael Kay and comprising current President Jen Shearer, Past Presidents Sheila Dickson, John Isgrove and Brian McKay, Senior Vice President Peter Ireland, Derek House and Richard Cooper, worked hard to bring the project to a conclusion.

-Callander and West Perthshire Rotary Club would like to acknowledge the help given by the Forestry Commission, the Woodland Trust, Mike Cantlay, the Callander branch of the British Legion and the Callanderr Heritage Society.
+Callander and West Perthshire Rotary Club would like to acknowledge the help given by the Forestry Commission, the Woodland Trust, Mike Cantlay, the Callander branch of the British Legion and the Callander Heritage Society.

 For the record the names of the participating pupils were: